 In effect, detox treatment only addresses the physical discomforts brought on by withdrawal.
 Addiction treatment helps a person learn to cope with daily life without the need for the drug’s effects.

 The Need for Addiction Treatment Help

 More often than not, a person turns to drug use when needed skills for coping with daily life pressures are lacking.
 The effects of addiction only work to reinforce the mindset that drives a person to drug use.

 Chronic drug use not only reinforces this mindset on a psychological level, but also on a physical level through effects had on the brain’s chemical system.
 While amphetamine withdrawal help is an essential first step towards getting well, the root of the addiction problem must also be treated.

-If you’re considering getting rehab treatment help and need help finding a program that’s right for you, call our helpline at 800-768-8728.
+If you’re considering getting rehab treatment help and need help finding a program that’s right for you, call our helpline at 800-768-8728(Who Answers?).